CatalaLang/catala-language-server/README.md

 4. A new VSCode window should open with the extension running
    - you can press CTRL+R to reload the extension window to apply changes

+### Developing

+When developing on the "front" (typescript side) of the extension, you may invoke `npm run watch` to continuously build the extension.

 # License

 All the code contained in this repository is released under the Apache